sakaru/rpi-ipv6-gateway/Readme.md

 Connect a new device to your LAN (for example, disconnect your phone from the wifi and reconnect).
 Check that it can use IPv6.
 For example browse to https://jsonip.com or try connecting to https://ipv6.google.com.
 If it can, then you're good to go.

 ### Auto-update the tunnel endpoint on a dynamic IP ###
-If you have a dynamic IPv4 address provided by your ISP (most peoply do), then you'll need to update the `Client IPv4 address` on Tunnelbroker.
+If you have a dynamic IPv4 address provided by your ISP (most people do), then you'll need to update the `Client IPv4 address` on Tunnelbroker.
 On the `Advanced` tab of the tunnel configuration you will see an `Example Update URL` provided by Tunnelbroker.
 Copy this value into your crontab:
 Open the crontab editor
 ```bash
 cron -e